+Planning

 Class hours Hours outside the classroom Total hours

-13 19.5 32.5
+Seminars 13 19.5 32.5

-45.5 68.25 113.75
+Laboratory practical 45.5 68.25 113.75

-3 3 6
+Problem solving 3 3 6

-26 26 52
+Lecturing 26 26 52

-6 9 15
+Essay questions exam 4 6 10

-2.3 3.45 5.75
+Laboratory practice 2.3 3.45 5.75

-13 45.5 3 26 6 classroom 13 19.5 45.5 68.25 3 3 26 26 6 9
+Essay questions exam 2 3 5

-^{}The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.
+\The information in the planning table is for guidance only and does not take into account the heterogeneity of the students.

-Methodologies Description Seminars They formulate , they argue and they resolve questions, related with the matter.
-Laboratory practices They will propose questions practise, to resolve in the laboratory.
+Methodologies Description Seminars This teaching activity will be dedicated to the resolution of some problems or proposed exercises related to the subject.
+In these classes you can collect questions or short problems to track the progress of the students.
+Laboratory practical They will propose questions practise, to resolve in the laboratory.
 Problem solving Activity in which they formulate problems and/or exercises related with the matter.
 The student has to develop the suitable or correct solutions by means of the realisation of routines, the application of formulas or algorithms, the application of procedures of transformation of the available information and the interpretation of the results.
-It is used to employ as I complement of the magistral lesson.
 Lecturing Exhibition by the professor of the contents on the matter object of study, theoretical bases and/or guidelines of a work, exercise or project to develop by the student.